Science in classical antiquity: Medicine

 An important school of medicine was formed in Alexandria from the late 4th century to the 2nd century BC.
 Beginning with Ptolemy I Soter, medical officials were allowed to cut open and examine cadavers for the purposes of learning how human bodies operated.
 The first use of human bodies for anatomical research occurred in the work of Herophilos (335–280 BC) and Erasistratus (c.
-304–c.
+304 – c.
 250 BC), who gained permission to perform live dissections, or vivisections, on condemned criminals in Alexandria under the auspices of the Ptolemaic dynasty.

 Herophilos developed a body of anatomical knowledge much more informed by the actual structure of the human body than previous works had been.
 He also reversed the longstanding notion made by Aristotle that the heart was the "seat of intelligence", arguing for the brain instead.
 Herophilos also wrote on the distinction between veins and arteries, and made many other accurate observations about the structure of the human body, especially the nervous system.
 Erasistratus differentiated between the function of the sensory and motor nerves, and linked them to the brain.
 He is credited with one of the first in-depth descriptions of the cerebrum and cerebellum.
-For their contributions, Herophilos is often called the "father of anatomy," while Erasistratus is regarded by some as the "founder of physiology".
+For their contributions, Herophilos is often called the "father of anatomy", while Erasistratus is regarded by some as the "founder of physiology".

 Mathematics

 Greek mathematics in the Hellenistic period reached a level of sophistication not matched for several centuries afterward, as much of the work represented by scholars active at this time was of a very advanced level.
 There is also evidence of combining mathematical knowledge with high levels of technical expertise, as found for instance in the construction of massive building projects (e.g., the Syracusia), or in Eratosthenes' (276–195 BC) measurement of the distance between the Sun and the Earth and the size of the Earth.

 Although few in number, Hellenistic mathematicians actively communicated with each other; publication consisted of passing and copying someone's work among colleagues.
 Among the most recognizable is the work of Euclid (325–265 BC), who presumably authored a series of books known as the Elements, a canon of geometry and elementary number theory for many centuries.
 Euclid's Elements served as the main textbook for the teaching of theoretical mathematics until the early 20th century.

-Archimedes (287–212 BC), a Sicilian Greek, wrote about a dozen treatises were he communicated many remarkable results, such as the sum of an infinite geometric series in Quadrature of the Parabola, an approximation to the value π in Measurement of the Circle, and a nomenclature to express very large numbers in the Sand Reckoner.
+Archimedes (287–212 BC), a Sicilian Greek, wrote about a dozen treatises where he communicated many remarkable results, such as the sum of an infinite geometric series in Quadrature of the Parabola, an approximation to the value π in Measurement of the Circle, and a nomenclature to express very large numbers in the Sand Reckoner.

 The most characteristic product of Greek mathematics may be the theory of conic sections, which was largely developed in the Hellenistic period, primarily by Apollonius (262–190 BC).
 The methods used made no explicit use of algebra, nor trigonometry, the latter appearing around the time of Hipparchus (190–120 BC).